-The Science Department offers a comprehensive and diverse programme.
+The Science Department offers a comprehensive and diverse program.
 It is designed to stimulate and equip our students with a sense of wonderment, curiosity, knowledge and life-enhancing skills.
-These attributes are encouraged by a staff that is enthusiastic, well qualified, experienced, and dedicated to offering a quality science programme to students.
+These attributes are encouraged by a staff that is enthusiastic, well qualified, experienced, and dedicated to offering a quality science program to students.

-The Science curriculum for Years 7 to 10 covers three strands: Science Understanding, Science as Human Endeavour and Science Inquiry Skills to help students develop a scientific view of the world.
-Under the Science Understanding strand, the students look at variety of content within the sub-strands Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
-In Years 11 and 12, students select courses including Biological Sciences, Chemistry, Human Biological Science, Physics and Integrated Science.
+The Science curriculum for Years 7 to 10 covers three strands: Science Understanding, Science as Human Endeavour and Science Inquiry Skills, to help students develop a scientific view of the world.
+Under the Science Understanding strand, students look at a variety of content within the sub-strands of Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
+In Years 11 and 12, students select courses including Biology, Chemistry, Human Biology, and Physics.

 Years 7 to 10

 In Years 7 to 10, Science is designed to provide relevant and interesting courses, to extend general education and to provide a sound basis for studying science at Year 11 and 12 levels.
 The science courses emphasise the idea of 'working scientifically' as a means of introducing students to the processes and rigours of science.
 Our first aim is to develop confidence, basic scientific skills and knowledge, ways of learning and an enjoyment of the subject.

 In Years 7 and 8, all classes undertake a common, integrated course, which incorporates knowledge and scientific skills and relates them to everyday experiences.
 At the end of Year 8, students will be recommended into one of two science courses in Year 9 or may be offered a place in the Science Extension class.

 In addition to the core Science, students in Year 9 and 10 can also opt to study Environmental Science and Marine Science.